khusseini/PimcoreRadBrickBundle/README.md

 ## Usage

-Simply enable the Bundle and test out this configuration in your `config.yml` and start creating templates.
+Simply enable the Bundle, test out this configuration in your `config.yml` and start creating templates.

 ```yaml
 pimcore_rad_brick: